EddCBen/Classifying-Textual-Data-with-pretrained-Vision-Models-through-Transfer-Learning-and-Data-Transforms/README.md

 Pytorch >= 1.9.1+cu102, PyDeepInsight, transformers

+The pretrained Vision models are imported from torchvision (requires install)

 The IMDB dataset is uploaded with the source code on this repository.

 ## BERT Representations